Is Your Diffusion Sampler Actually Correct? A Sampler-Centric Evaluation of Discrete Diffusion Language Models: Introduction

 \item We show that \textbf{few-step discrete diffusion is not distributionally correct even under an exact oracle denoiser}.
 Across SEDD, MDLM, LLaDA, and ReMDM, substantial transition-level mismatch persists at small step counts and vanishes only as the number of diffusion steps approaches the sequence length.

-\item We show that \textbf{surface-level quality and common metrics do not imply correct sampling}: fluent samples can have large transition KL, reduced entropy, and degraded $n$-gram diversity.
-Likelihood-based metrics (NLL, GenPPL) can improve under biased sampling, while MAUVE may remain insensitive to transition-level errors.
+\item We show that \textbf{existing evaluation metrics do not imply correct sampling}: fluent samples can exhibit substantial transition-level mismatch.
+Likelihood-based metrics such as NLL and generation-based metrics such as GenPPL can both improve under biased sampling, while MAUVE may remain insensitive to transition-level errors.

 \end{enumerate}}